gumaerc-testorg/21a.348-spring-2008/content/pages/syllabus.md

 Writing and Class Assignments
 -----------------------------

 What matters most is staying up with reading and viewing assignments and participating actively in class.
-Several papers will be due during the semester, with details available on the [assignments]({{< baseurl >}}/pages/assignments) page.
+Several papers will be due during the semester, with details available on the {{% resource_link 80548199-2c50-8c7d-612f-31b79ed2467a "assignments" %}} page.